 Bonsucro is a global sustainability standard total sugarcane planted areas in Australia, 56% is setting and certification organisation for certified in compliance with Bonsucro Production Standards, including three raw sugar mills.
-We sugarcane products established in 2008.
-Wilmar also have certified downstream operations in joined the organisation in 2014 and through our membership, we are committed to the Australia, New Zealand and Singapore in line development of sustainable sugar.
+We also have certified downstream operations in our membership, we are committed to the Australia, New Zealand and Singapore in line development of sustainable sugar.
 Out of our with the Bonsucro Chain of Custody certification.